omniosorg/omniosorg.github.io/_docs/info/build_instructions.md

 for the hard disk.

-First, create a GitHub account if you don't have one already and then use the web interface to fork the four repositories listed above.
+First, create a GitHub account if you don't have one already and then use the web interface to fork the five repositories listed above.

 Once that's done you can add the `extra.omnios` publisher and install `omni` The example below is for bloody - if you're building a stable version then